 Included in this SOP will be specific details that can be used to train the project operators regarding the EERP.
 Based on these SOPs, annual training and testing will be provided to all those involved with the project as well as those identified in Section 5 of this document.

 All personnel identified and assigned as responding personnel in the document will complete initial training prior to the commencement of operations.
-Documentation of this initial training as well as annual certifications will be documented and retained.
+This initial training, as well as annual certifications, will be documented and retained.